-Christian accepts instructions in all of Chambers’ main areas of practice, including public, employment and commercial law.
+Christian accepts instructions in all of Chambers’ main areas of practice, including public law and human rights, employment law, data protection and information law and commercial law.

 Before coming to the Bar, Christian trained and qualified as a solicitor at Slaughter and May where he practised as an Associate in the Pensions, Employment and Incentives team.
 Christian also worked as a solicitor at the Public Law Project, where he advised NGOs and individuals in relation to public law issues and was involved in several judicial reviews.

 Christian graduated in 2014 with a first in Philosophy and Politics from the University of Manchester.
-He completed the Graduate Diploma in Law and the Legal Practice Course at BPP University before qualifying as a solicitor in 2018, and completed the Bar Transfer Test at BPP University before being called to the Bar in 2021.
+Before transferring to the Bar in 2021, Christian qualified as a solicitor in 2018 after completing the Graduate Diploma in Law and Legal Practice Course at BPP University.